TemoaProject/temoa/docs/source/Documentation.rst

 The :code:`MinCapacitySum` parameter represents the minimum cumulative capacity associated with technologies belonging to :code:`tech_group`.
-This parameter is used in the :code:`MinActivityGroup_Constraint`.
+This parameter is used in the :code:`MinActivityGroup_constraint`.

 MinGenGroupTarget